-Table E-1-n
+Table D-1-11

-Employer Authority Only Budget Auth ity Only or Budget Authority in Combination with Employer Authority
+Employer Authority Only Budget Authority Only or Budget Authority in Combination with Employer Authority

 Waiver Year Number of Participants Number of Participants

 Year 1 2

 Year 2 2

 Year 3 2

 Year 4 2

 Year 5 2

-a.
-Participant - Employer Authority Complete when the waiver offers the employer authority opportunity as indicated in Item E-1-b:
+- a.
+Participant Employer Authority Complete when the waiver offers the employer authority opportunity as indicated in Item E-1-b: - i.

-i.
 Participant Employer Status.
 Specify the participant's employer status under the waiver.
 Select one or both: